-In 70 years, Portland Cement-Factory dug for chalk and chalk sludge and this is the reason for the 10-20 m. tall cliffs.
-Today, the chalk pit is a nature area with interesting plants and animals.
+For 70 years, Portland Cement Factory dug for chalk and chalk sludge, creating the 10-20 metre tall cliffs.
+Today, the lime pit is a nature area with interesting plants and animals.

-If you are into fishing, it is possible to catch perch or roach in the chalk pit
+If you are into fishing, it is possible to catch perch and common roach in the lime pit.

 Be aware that swimming here is inadvisable!